yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 We need to provide back up option for a DB.
 However, this also depends on supporting backups for YSQL tables.

 ### Dynamic tablet splitting
-Current design for tablet splitting won’t work as is for colocated tablets.
+Current design for tablet splitting won't work as is for colocated tablets.
 The design finds a split key (approximate mid-key) for the tablet and splits the tablet range into two partitions.
 Since colocated tablets have multiple tables with different schemas, we cannot find the “mid point” of the tablet.
 We could potentially split the tablet such that some tables are in one tablet and other tables are in the second tablet, but this will require some changes to the design.